 - 1. Turn on the 28 volt power supply. - 2.
 Turn on the radio.
 The channels on the radio may start scrolling this is normal. - 3.
-Change to the \TIL directory and type PCDL30 and enter.
+Change to the \TIL directory and type PCDL66 and enter.
 The radio should stop scrolling. - 4.
 Follow the menus to edit channels, print channel list, up or download as desired. - 5.
-The data file is continuously updated as each change is made, so you don't have to save the file at any time.
-To have multiple data files, you will have to copy the data file to another name and then copy it back when needed.
-There always has to be a data file called "DATA30" or the program will not work.
+The data file is continuously updated as each change is made so it is not necessary to save the file at any time.
+The active data file must be named "DATA66".
+A data file with this name must always be present or the program will not function properly.
+To have multiple data files, you must rename the active data file to another name and rename it back when needed.